jose-navarro/workflowmaker/README.md

 * *The image processing sample toolkit*

-All these documents are included with the installers.
+All these documents are included with the installer / comnpressed package.
 If you do not plan to install WorkflowMaker yet, the section *Where is the documentation?* above explains where to find these documents in the repository tree.

 ## Image gallery ##